amogorkon/pypeduct/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Versioning Scheme

+ZVIC uses a CalVer versioning scheme: `YYYY.0W[.patchN/devN/rcN]`, where:
+- `YYYY` is the year
+- `0W` is the zero-padded ISO week number
+- Optional `.patchN`, `.devN`, `.rcN` for patches, dev, or release candidates

+For example, `2025.26` corresponds to week 26 of 2025.

-## Office Hours
+# Office Hours
-You can contact me one-on-one!
+You can also contact me one-on-one!
 Check my [office hours](https://calendly.com/amogorkon/officehours) to set up a meeting :-)

+If you have questions also feel free to use the github issues or the [ZVIC Discussions](https://github.com/amogorkon/ZVIC/discussions).

+***Enjoy!***